#1 Citizen Safety App & NGO Work Order Management

 App Screenshots

-Our app is designed for responders in the field; connecting them with their organization’s home base through the portal, facilitating collaboration with fellow responders, and allowing them to respond to alerts, accept missions and have their status and location tracked for safety and effective co-ordination.
+Our app is designed for responders in the field.
+It connects them with their organization’s home base through the portal, facilitates collaboration with fellow responders, and allows them to respond to alerts, accept work orders, and share their status and location for safety and effective coordination.

 Location Update